apache/nuttx/configs/sama5d4-ek/README.txt

     4. A system call interface is enabled and the ELF test programs interface with the base RTOS code system calls.
-This eliminates the need for symbol tables to link with the base RTOS (symbol tables are still used, however, to interface with the common C library instaniation).
+This eliminates the need for symbol tables to link with the base RTOS (symbol tables are still used, however, to interface with the common C library instantiation).
 Relevant configuration settings:

       RTOS Features -> System call support